DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <div class="description">
 <p>The murmurs from the next room are largely indistinct, obscured by the low groans of the old house's timbers.
 As you strain your ears, however, the siblings' words come slowly into focus.</p>
 <p>Ireena's voice, sharp with indignation, pierces the silence.
 "You had no right, Ismark.
-You can't just decide to send me away without even discussing it with me first!
-The village still needs help with rebuilding.
-We can't just abandon them."</p>
+You can't just decide to send me away, like I'm some kind of inconvenience!
+I'm Father's child as much as you, and our people need me to rebuild.
+You need me too!"</p>
 <p>Ismark's reply is measured, though laced with an unmistakable note of worry.
-"Strahd still has his sights set on you—and even if we don't believe the legend about women with red hair, others might.
+"The Devil still has his sights set on you—and even if we don't believe the legend about women with red hair, others might.
 Barovia just isn't safe for you anymore."</p>
 <p>A snort of defiance echoes from the other side of the thin wooden partition.
 "I am no coward, Ismark, and I will not abandon our friends and neighbors in their hour of need."</p>
 <p>There's a pause.
-Then, Ismark says, quietly, "Gertruda is gone."</p>
+Then, Ismark says, quietly, "Gertruda left the village last night.
+Alone."</p>
-<p>You hear a choked sob from Ireena's direction.
-"No."</p>
+<p>You hear a ragged breath from Ireena's direction. "<em>Why?</em>"</p>
-<p>"She must have gone after Doru," Ismark murmurs.
-"I told her to give up on him—to accept that he must simply be dead—but I don't think she ever could."</p>
+<p>"Her mother thinks she went to Vallaki," Ismark murmurs.
+"I don't know if she went for help, or to be away from the village—but the people here aren't the only ones who need your help."</p>
 <p>There's a long, suffering silence.
 Then—</p>
 <p>Ismark seems to hesitate, his words slightly fumbled.
 "I'm not asking you to abandon them.
 But there are others who need your help.
 Think about our neighbors who fled for Vallaki.
 They need guidance, advocacy—and perhaps a leader to bring them home one day."</p>
-<p>There is a long pause, filled only with the muffled sounds of low, haggard breaths.
+<p>There is a long pause.
 Ireena's voice is low when she finally speaks—barely even audible.
-"Do you truly see no other way?"</p>
+"I still don't like it."</p>
 <p>Ismark's response is quiet.
 "It's your choice.
 I can't take that away from you.
-But after losing Father, I can't...
+But after losing Father, I can't . . .
 I can't bear the thought of losing you too."</p>
 <p>The silence that follows is palpable, weighted with unspoken emotions.
 Finally, Ireena's voice breaks it, fragile and quiet.
 "I will go.
 If only for you.
-But on one condition."</p>
+And only if we bury Father first—together."</p>
 </div>

-Ireena's next words are too quiet to hear.
-When Ismark and Ireena emerge a few moments later, a player with a passive Wisdom (Insight) score of 12 or more notices that both have blotchy, red eyes, as if from crying.
+Ismark and Ireena emerge a few moments later.
+A player with a passive Wisdom (Insight) score of 12 or more notices that both have blotchy, red eyes, as if from crying.

-[[Non-Player Characters#Ismark Kolyanovich|Ismark]] then asks the players if they will assist him in transporting their father’s remains to the local church shortly before daybreak the following morning, so that he can be buried at dawn before they depart.
+[[Non-Player Characters#Ismark Kolyanovich|Ismark]] then asks the players if they will assist him and Ireena in transporting their father’s remains to the local church shortly before daybreak the following morning, so that he can be buried at dawn, as the faith of the Morninglord requires, before they depart.
 (Ireena will not willingly leave Barovia before this is done.)
 If they agree, Ireena and Ismark are both vocally grateful.
 ### Settling In
 [[Non-Player Characters#Ismark Kolyanovich|Ismark]] soon departs to gather a search party to locate Gertruda—one that he clearly fears will be in vain.
 As he does, [[Non-Player Characters#Ireena Kolyana|Ireena]] offers to help the players get settled in, setting them up in the mansion's two guest bedrooms and providing them with basic supplies.